tiendu/tiendu.github.io/_posts/2025-05-25-fullstack-analogies-eng.md

 When you walk in and tell the host your name, they write it in a reservation log (on the server).
 Every time the waiter checks your name, they just look it up in the book behind the counter.

-- ✅ Simple
+- ✅ Easy to manage — just look up the name
-- ✅ Easy to invalidate (just cross your name out)
+- ✅ Easy to remove — just cross it out
-- ⚠️ The server must store a session for every customer
+- ⚠️ Takes up space in the book for every customer

 ---